He1mont/CapitalOne-Carbon-Impact/README.md

 The currently implemented APIs are detailed in the [router configuration file](./backend/app/router.js).
 The full API document could be found [API document](./docs/api-document.md)

 ## 2. Launch the Project

+### Before All

+Please note that some networks, such as `eduroam`, may block access to Amazon RDS.
+If you encounter any other errors accessing Amazon RDS, please contact scygs2@nottingham.ac.uk.

 ### Backend